vippsas/vipps-solutions/ev-charging/README.md

 The payment request amount should be large enough to cover the cost of a charging session.
 It is usually sufficient to reserve an amount between 350 NOK and 500 NOK, but with higher electricity costs, this may change.

-If the payment is approved, this amount will be reserved on user's account.
+If the payment is approved, this amount will be reserved on customer's account.
 The amount that is unused will be released when they are finished charging.
 </div>
 </details>

 ### Step 4.
 Customer approves the payment

-The customer's Vipps should open automatically, with the maximum reservation amount visible.
+The customer's Vipps app should open automatically, with the maximum reservation amount visible.
 They can then confirm the payment.

-The user is redirected back to the charging provider's website, where the status of the charge session is presented.
+The customer is redirected back to the charging provider's website, where the status of the charge session is presented.

 <details>
 <summary>Details</summary>